aletilalitha/aletilalitha/README.md

 -> I enjoy bringing a static design or idea to life and learning new technologies.

--> Skilled in creating responsive designs, HTML5,CSS3,JavaScript,React Js,Node js,UX Design.
+-> Skilled in creating responsive designs, HTML5,CSS3,JavaScript,React Js,Node js,UX/UI Design.